Emmett-Kogan/TVMaestro/beta-test.md

 ### Expected Behavior
 The remote module is expected to be able to listen for and record IR signals, and then reproduce them such that the reproduced signals behave the same way as the original ones when transmitted to the TV set.
 In the source code and previous doucments submitted, this functionality has been outlined and demonstrated with comparisons between an oscope measuring the original signal and the reproduced output also on an oscope, as well as the original signals data being displayed using SerialPlot to demonstrate consistency throughout the various steps of the program.
 Furthermore, we also need to be testing the bluetooth component of the remote module now to measure the consistency of the messages to determine what kind of checksum/redundancy scheme we need to use when sending/receiving schedules.
 The expectation is that they can be received correctly from a reasonable distance at a highly consistent rate.
+The mobile application should be able to display meaningful information about a device that has been located in a scan.
+The device should then be able to be selected, and then a connection update message should be displayed to the user.

 ### Test Procedures
 1. In order to demonstrate that the reproduced signals are of high enough quality to work with the TV set, all we need to do is perform a functional test on the remote module by simply issueing it commands over UART to tell it when to record, and when to playback certain signals.
 Depending on the results of the test, the IR component of the remote module may be done, or, it may need to be tuned to take more samples/record the original signal at a higher resolution so that the reproduced signals is of a higher quality.